A series of workshops to help Oregon communities implement renewable energy and energy efficiency projects and programs.

 Both Lake and Wallowa County served as models for their success in implementing renewable energy projects.
 Lake County growing closer to being 100% free of fossil fuels, with 22 renewable energy projects saving the county over $1.9 million dollars.
 Wallowa County has solar, biomass, and micro-hydro projects saving over $2.4 million in energy costs.

 Workshops were tailored to address the specific energy needs of each community and sector (e.g. agricultural, commercial, residential, municipal).
 With the participation of local elected officials, community leaders, non-profits, businesses, and agricultural interests, workshops were designed based on available natural resources, the local priorities, and each community’s interests in utilizing energy assets to drive economic development.

 The workshop series highlighted the unique set of opportunities and obstacles facing small and rural Oregon communities, and the need for greater coordination.
 As a result, the 2016 Fall Energy Symposium was developed as the culmination of these workshops, bringing people, ideas and innovation together for two days of workshops and trainings held October 13-14, 2016 in Roseburg, Oregon.
 Learn more about the Fall Energy Symposium here.

 In 2017, the program will focus on closer coordination with each of the participating communities, and also invite new communities interested in taking control of their energy future.
-The series will include a June Spring Tour in Lakeview to learn about the exciting initiatives Lake County has spearheaded as they move toward becoming 100% free of fossil fuels.
+The series will include a June Summer Tour in Lakeview to learn about the exciting initiatives Lake County has spearheaded as they move toward becoming 100% free of fossil fuels.
 The second Annual Fall Energy Symposium is planned for November.
 The Symposium will highlight what strategies are working and what barriers communities are addressing to pursue successful energy planning, programming and project development.